alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 The Nephalem people realize that even if the shadow of the demon has disappeared, the existence of angels is still a big mountain pressing on their heads.
 If human beings want to win an independent living space, then whether they are demons or angels, they must be expelled.
 Object.

-As a result, the Nephalem people began to resist the high-level heaven.
+As a result, the Nephalem people began to resist the High Heaven.
 Now they have powerful powers, they can also suppress the army of angels in turn.
 They began to gain pleasure from beheading these angels who used to symbolize light...

 The irritated Imperius didn't stop Auriel's advice at all.
 Anyway, there was no demon to disturb him.
 He simply led the army and directly invaded the world of Sanctuary...
 In this way, Roy came to the fifth place in this world.
 Year, the war between humans and angels begins!

 The history of this world, because of Roy's appearance, has completely moved to an unknown turning point...

 As for Roy himself, he is silently accumulating the power of the demon.
 He has now completely become the spokesperson of the flaming hell.
 During the period when the Seven demons have not returned, he is the supreme leader of the entire flaming hell.
-The army of millions of demons is ready to go, just waiting for Roy's order, they will completely destroy the entire high-level heaven under the leadership of Roy, kill all the angels, and completely end the eternity of this world. battle.
+The army of millions of demons is ready to go, just waiting for Roy's order, they will completely destroy the entire High Heaven under the leadership of Roy, kill all the angels, and completely end the eternity of this world. battle.

 Of course, this is just the idea of ​​the demons, but they don't know what Roy is really thinking.
-With so many troops, Roy is not only guarding against high-level heaven, but more is actually guarding against Lilith...
+With so many troops, Roy is not only guarding against High Heaven, but more is actually guarding against Lilith...

 Although Mephisto's warning is mixed, Roy believes that Lilith's return should be true.
 Through his historical interpretation of this world, Roy estimated that Lilith in this world is afraid of being caught.
 Exiled into the void for thousands of years!